 Distribute Over Twitter, Facebook, Google+, and More

-To share your survey on any social media channel, just paste the link like you would to share any other website with your friends.
+To share your survey on any social media channel, just paste the link like you would like to share.
 Here’s how we’ve used Facebook for distributing a survey:

 Check out our article on Distributing a Survey on Twitter or Facebook for some tips and tricks to make your surveys more effective.

 Distribute on Your Website or Blog